Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 Info: ...
 Searched path 'c:/jai/modules/'.`
 Jai has searched in this search path for a file named TestScope.jai, and if it doesn't find this, for a subfolder TestScope containing a module.jai source file.

-A module can be one file, for example `Random.jai`, if needed import it with `#import "Random";`.
+A module can be one file, for example `Random.jai`, which can be imported with `#import "Random";`.

 When a module contains several files, you need to give the module its own folder with the same name, and in it a file `module.jai` is required.
 For example, the _Basic_ module has its own folder _/modules/Basic_.
 In it you'll find a file *Print.jai*, which contains the definition of `print`.
-But it also contains other source files.
+It also contains other source files.
+The `module.jai` file often serves as a way to assemble all these source files, using `#load` to do this.

 You can make your own module(s) in /jai/modules.
 But these could be deleted when a new version of Jai is installed, so better make a separate folder for your own modules, and make it known to Jai with `-import_dir` (see § 8.5).

-The `module.jai` file often serves as a way to assemble all these source files.
-It uses `#load` for this.

 When you look at the start of the `module.jai` for _Basic_, you can see that it loads the other .jai files in the folder: